Sepsis and Nursing Home Lawsuits

 Can Bedsores Lead to a Sepsis Infection?

-A properly treated bedsore should not cause a sepsis infection.
+An adequately treated bedsore should not cause a sepsis infection.
 The problem is that nursing homes often do not identify and do the little things necessary to treat a bedsore.
-This turns a small problem into one that can be fatal.
+This turns a minor problem into one that can be fatal.

 Can Sepsis Be Effectively Treated by a Nursing Home?